Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 ## Bridge 🌉

 The Bridge pattern is a structural design pattern that lets you split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation—which can be developed independently of each other.
+It offers a way to separate a system’s "abstractions" from its "implementations".

+The Bridge pattern is about creating a bridge between two potentially complex systems, ensuring that changes in one will not affect the other.
+Imagine a bustling city with two sides separated by a river.
+Without a bridge, crossing from one side to the other would be a challenge, especially as the city grows and traffic increases.
+But with a bridge, the two sides can operate independently, yet remain connected in a controlled manner.

+In software terms, the “city” represents our system’s functionalities, the “river” represents the system’s complexities, and the “bridge” represents the design pattern that connects and manages these complexities.

 In simple words: